 Remote Access Guidelines

-The purpose of these guidelines is to develop recommendations for allowing remote access to the university’s internal network.
-General access to the university’s business systems is locked to IP blocks assigned to the university.
-A limited number of users demonstrating a professional need to access the campus’ internal system will be granted access from remote IP’s on a limited basis.
+The purpose of these guidelines is to outline recommendations for allowing remote access to the University’s internal network.
+General access to the university’s internal systems is restricted to IP blocks assigned to the University.
+Users demonstrating a professional need to access the campus’ internal system will be granted access from remote IP’s on a limited basis.

 - Network Services scans for unauthorized devices which are attached to network, and removes them when discovered at the direction of the Chief Information Technology Officer.

-- Users are encouraged to maintain updated virus and firewall patches on their local machines.
-The university is researching alternative methods to verify updated software patches on remote machines before complete access to the system is granted.
+- In addition to the latest operating system and internet browser security updates, users are encouraged to maintain antivirus software with the latest signatures, personal firewall sofware, updated VPN sofware, and spyware removal software with the latest signatures.
+The university is researching methods to verify updated software patches on remote machines before complete access to the system is granted.

 - The end user establishes a connection to the VPN server on campus.
-VPN software is provided by the university along with the configuration settings.
-Software is distributed to specific users based upon a request to the Chief Information Technology Officer with a demonstrated need.
+VPN software is provided by the University along with the configuration settings.
+Remote access is granted to specific users based upon a request to the Chief Information Technology Officer with a demonstrated need.

 - This connection establishes a secure “tunnel” to the campus network through the VPN server.

-- The user must have an active account in the LDAP server.
+- The user must have an active account in the LDAP directory.

-- The IPsec protocol is used for encrypting all data during this connection.
+- The IPsec or SSL/TLS protocols are used for encrypting all data during this connection.

-- The user grabs an IP address from a unique block of addresses (assigned by the VPN server).
+- The user is assigned an IP address from a unique block of addresses by the VPN server.

 - The user is denied/granted access to any server based on this block of addresses and their business defined need.

 - A virtual private network (VPN) extends a private network across a public network, such as the Internet.
-It enables a computer to send and receive data across shared or public networks as if it were directly connected to the private network, while benefiting from the functionality, security and management policies of the private network.
-This is done by establishing a virtual point-to-point connection through the use of dedicated connections, encryption, or a combination of the two. [en.wikipedia.org/wiki/Virtual_private_network]
+It enables a computer to send and receive data across shared or public networks as if it were directly connected to the private network, while benefiting from the functionality, security and management policies of the private network. [en.wikipedia.org/wiki/Virtual_private_network] Retrieved 2015-05-08